hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 Aggregations are available on both `com.hazelcast.core.IMap` and `com.hazelcast.core.MultiMap` interfaces using the `aggregate` methods.
 Two possible overloads of that method are available to support customized resource management of the underlying MapReduce framework by supplying a custom configured `com.hazelcast.mapreduce.JobTracker` instance.
-On how to configure the MapReduce framework please see the section about [JobTracker Configuration].
+On how to configure the MapReduce framework please see the section about [JobTracker Configuration](#jobtracker-configuration).
 We will later see another way to configure the automatically used MapReduce framework if no special `JobTracker` is supplied.

 To make Aggregations most convenient usable and future proof, the API is already heavily optimized for Java 8 and future version but still fully compatible to any Java version Hazelcast supports (Java 6 and Java 7).
 The biggest difference is how you have to